CoderCowMoo/img_embed_tools/README.md

 Updates the database if the tool is run on the same directory multiple times.
 Runs on Nvidia GPU if it can, otherwise slow cpu.
 (62 seconds 5600g vs 4 seconds 3060 ti for 10 images) Uses MD5 hash of image as id for chromadb.
+Prefers speed by doing heavy imports only when necessary.

 ### References:
 - https://stackoverflow.com/questions/20063/whats-the-best-way-to-parse-command-line-arguments